Non-degenerate mixed maps and contact structures: Contact structures and open books

-\begin{Rem} \normalfont \begin{enumerate} \item In \cite[Theorem 1]{Oka2014}, the mixed function is the pullback of non-degenerate convenient holomorphic functions.
-As we have seen, these two conditions together are generalized by partial non-degeneracy, which is also sufficient to obtain the same result in the case $k=1$. \item The first paragraph in the previous proof implies that a mixed link determined by a mixed ICIS is a positive (respectively, negative) contact submanifold of the sphere $\mathbb{S}_{r}^{2n-1} \subset \co^{n}$ if and only if the associated mixed map is (resepctively, anti-)holomorphic-like. \item We shall refer to the contact structure above as \textit{natural} and denote it by $\nct$. \end{enumerate} \end{Rem}
+\begin{enumerate} \item The formulation in the previous proof implies that a mixed link determined by a mixed ICIS is a positive (respectively, negative) contact submanifold of the sphere $\mathbb{S}_{r}^{2n-1} \subset \co^{n}$ if and only if the associated mixed map is (respectively, anti-)holomorphic-like.
+We shall refer to the contact structure above as \textit{natural} and denote it by $\nct$. \item Since this structure does not depend on the radius of the sphere, the same holds for the mixed links.
+Moreover, for any other mixed map germ $G = (g^{1}, \dots, g^{n}) : (\co^{n},0) \longrightarrow (\co^{k},0)$ that defines the same mixed ICIS $V_{F}$, the contact condition $\alpha \wedge (d\alpha)^{n-(k+1)} \neq 0$ can be replaced by \eqref{Cnctcnd} in terms of $\mathcal{D}^{G}(z,\cj{z})$ and the result does not depend on the defining equations. \end{enumerate} \end{Rem}

 A direct consequence of the Curve Selection Lemma implies that the contact type of the link does not depend, up to a contactomorphism, on the holomorphic coordinate system.
 More generally, we can formulate the statement as follows.